Our Staff & Coaches

 For 15 years, Jonathan served as a Junior Olympic ASA deputy.
 During this time he assisted Stoney Burke in bringing the Olympic team to Houston, TX three times for exhibition games.
 Jonathan helped hand pick players to compete against the USA team while also coaching an exhibition team in College Station.
 He helped expand Houston talent beyond the US, taking Impact Gold teams to both Italy and China to compete internationally.

 He has served on the Spring Klein executive board for 15 years including Vice President of athletics, Vice President of Administration and Treasurer.
 He has three daughters and three grandchildren.
-His daughter and granddaughter currently play on the Illusions 02 -16U team with Coach Christa Williams.

 Jonathan has assisted over 175 players obtain scholarships to various levels of college, he is a true advocate for his student athletes during their college search.
 Jonathan strives to provide a positive environment for his players while they pursue their dreams of playing the highest levels of fastpitch softball.